neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 These settings change the looks of the detail section for passwords.

 ##### Show website preview (Advanced)
-If enabled the detail section will have a preview of the main website attached to the password at the top.
+If enabled, the detail section will have a preview of the main website attached to the password at the top.
 This is only for desktops.
 On mobile devices this preview will not be shown.